pierrick-jeanjean/personal-blog/_posts/jekyll-blog-series/2024-07-21-creating-blog-with-jekyll.markdown

 categories: blog jekyll
 ---

-Today, I decided to start my own blog.
-I’ve always wanted a space to share things I discovered and learned during the day at work or outside during my free time.
+Today, I’ve made the decision to start my own blog.
+I’ve always wanted a platform to share my discoveries and learnings from both work and my free time.
+To expedite the process, I researched static site generators and ultimately chose [Jekyll]{:target=”_blank"} due to its popularity.
-In order to make it quick, I looked for static site generators and based on the popularity, I selected [Jekyll](https://jekyllrb.com/){:target="_blank"}

 ### Pre-requisites